Asynchronous Approximate Agreement with Quadratic Communication: Model Definitions

 The parties do not have synchronized clocks.
 The adversary can schedule messages as it sees fit, and it is only required to eventually deliver messages with honest senders.
 If a party sends a message, then the adversary may corrupt the party instead of delivering the message.

 We say that a party multicasts $m$ when it sends $m$ to every party.
 By corrupting a party that is multicasting a message, the adversary may deliver the message to only some parties.

-Our protocols achieve liveness.
-That is, if the honest parties all eventually acquire inputs and run forever, then they all output.
-However, in Section \ref{sec_termination}, we explain a way to upgrade our live protocols with 3 extra rounds into terminating versions that allow each party to halt.
+Our protocols are live; i.e.\ they achieve liveness.
+That is, if the honest parties all acquire inputs and all run forever, then they all output.
+However, in Section \ref{sec_termination}, we explain a low-cost way to upgrade our live protocols into terminating versions \mbox{that allow the parties to halt.}

 To define asynchronous round complexity, we imagine an external clock.
 If a protocol runs in $R$ rounds, then it is live or terminating, and the time elapsed between when every honest party running the protocol knows its input and when every honest party outputs/terminates is at most $R\Delta$, where $\Delta$ is the maximum honest message delay in the protocol's execution.